zeeshananjumjunaidi/people-counter-app-at-the-edge/README.md

 dependencies such as opencv, numpy, matplotlib, etc... navigate to pipeline/testing folder run ```./test.sh ```
-You can edit this file change the input file and output directory and model as well.
+You can edit **test.sh** script file to change the input file and output directory and model as well.